-The Doctoral Consortium will take place in conjunction with the 5th International Conference on Photonics, Optics and Laser Technology, (PHOTOPTICS), to be held February 27 - 1 in Porto, Portugal.
-The PHOTOPTICS 2017 doctoral consortium will provide an opportunity for graduate students to explore their research interests in an interdisciplinary workshop, under the guidance of a panel of distinguished experts in the field.
+The Doctoral Consortium will take place in conjunction with the 6th International Conference on Photonics, Optics and Laser Technology, (PHOTOPTICS), to be held January 25 - 27 in Funchal, Madeira, Portugal.
+The PHOTOPTICS 2018 doctoral consortium will provide an opportunity for graduate students to explore their research interests in an interdisciplinary workshop, under the guidance of a panel of distinguished experts in the field.

-The Doctoral Consortium on Photonics, Optics and Laser Technology will take place in conjunction with the 5th International Conference on Photonics, Optics and Laser Technology (PHOTOPTICS), to be held between February 27th and March 1st in Porto, Portugal.
-The PHOTOPTICS 2017 doctoral consortium will provide an opportunity for graduate students to explore their research interests in an interdisciplinary workshop, under the guidance of a panel of distinguished experts in the field.
+The Doctoral Consortium on Photonics, Optics and Laser Technology will take place in conjunction with the 5th International Conference on Photonics, Optics and Laser Technology (PHOTOPTICS), to be held between January 25th and January 27th in Funchal, Madeira, Portugal.
+The PHOTOPTICS 2018 doctoral consortium will provide an opportunity for graduate students to explore their research interests in an interdisciplinary workshop, under the guidance of a panel of distinguished experts in the field.

 The Doctoral Consortium on Photonics, Optics and Laser Technology is intended to bring together Ph.D. students within the Photonics, Optics and Laser Technology field to discuss their research in an international forum.
 More precisely, the Doctoral Consortium will provide students with an opportunity to: